 |LAWS 4901||Foreign Graduate Seminar||2|

 |LAWS 4903||U.S. Contract Law||3|

-|Elective courses as approved by program director||13|
+|Elective courses as specified by chosen academic plan and approved by program director||17|

 The Master of Laws (LLM) program in International Criminal Law is a one-year advanced study program to students who hold the JD degree from a U.S. law school, or equivalent training from a school outside of the USA.
 It provides students with an in-depth knowledge of international criminal law and procedure, international humanitarian law, and national security law, and will equip them to practice international criminal law before international tribunals or national courts.
 Students will plan thier course of study by working closely with the Program Director.
 Selected students will also have the opportunity to participate in one of our International Criminal Tribunal Externships during one of their semesters in the program.

 In addition to the legal training programs, the School of Law offers two programs that are are targeted to other professionals who seek advanced training is a specific area of law, but do not have a prior degree in law.

 Master of Arts in Financial Integrity

 This program is intended for professionals who design and implement anti-money laundering, counter-terrorism, counter-proliferation financing policies and related integrity initiatives.
 Taught by leading academics and practitioners from around the world, the MAFI program is the first of its kind offered by a major research university.
 The program is offered on a part-time, year-round basis over 16 months through a series of intensive, three day weekend session meeting once every month.
 The program is 30 credits, consisting of 6 required courses, one elective, and a required capstone research project.

 More details on the program are available on the program website.